PaulNovack/Melanie-Martinez-Rag-Chat-Ollama/README.md

 Requires nodejs and npm installed

-!!
-The start script will run Docker prune and stop all containers !!
-If you have other docker containers you do not want stopped edit the !! ./startAll.sh script first!
+**The start script will run Docker prune and stop all containers**

+If you have other docker containers you do not want stopped edit the

+./startAll.sh

+script first!

 run ./startAll.sh